 It is known as Big Character Post (大字报).

 Red Guards and Big Character Posts in Pre-internet Age

 The Big Character Posts are usually handwritten with brush and stuck on a wall or freestanding viewing panels.
-This form of social media reached its climax during the time between the mid-60s and the early-80s throughout the Cultural Revolution period, and was brought to every corner in China by the Red Guards from Beijing, the most self-righteous and militant among all Red Guards.
-And Deng Xiaoping’s three daughters are part of the leaders of this extremist social group (photo 4) who imposed the political correctness of that era on the nation.
+This form of social media reached its climax during the time between the mid-60s and the early-80s throughout the Cultural Revolution period, and was brought to every corner of China by the Red Guards from Beijing, the most self-righteous and militant among all Red Guards.
+And Deng Xiaoping’s three daughters are part of the leaders of this extremist social group who imposed the political correctness of that era on the nation.

 In a sarcastic turn of events, the three daughters’ father (Deng Xiaoping) became one of the biggest victims of the Big Posts.
-And posting Big Character Post in public was eventually declared illegal by him in the early 80s when he was criticized for his leadership style and some of his policies.
+And posting Big Character Posts in public was eventually declared illegal by him in the early 80s when he was criticized for his leadership style and some of his policies.

 Social Extremists and Social Media Today

 However, 20 years later, it made a comeback, albeit no longer in the form of big characters but small fonts and no longer using paper but electronic devices.